-The TLX160 is a 10G, high-performance, protocol agnostic, modular, non-blocking matrix switch that supports full, uncompressed 4K video with full color depth at 60Hz frame rate for complete, end-to-end routing of video and peripheral signals over multi-mode or single-mode fiber-optic cables in a 9 RU Chassis.
+The TLX320 is a 10G high performance modular, non-blocking matrix switch that supports full, uncompressed 4K video with full color depth at 60Hz frame rate for complete, end-to-end routing of video and peripheral signals over multi-mode or single-mode fiber-optic cable.

-The switch supports DVI, SDI, HD-SDI, Dual-link DVI, Dual-link SDI, USB HID, USB 2.0 and Audio, adding simplicity and control over sophisticated video and KVM visual computing environments.
+This highly reliable and resilient matrix switch is expandable from 16x16 up to 320x320, which allows for flexible deployment configurations.
+In addition, the TLX320 series provides mission critical dependability and unrivalled signal integrity.
+Being protocol agnostic, the switch supports DVI, SDI, HD-SDI, Dual-link DVI, Dual-link SDI, USB HID, USB 2.0 and audio.